-- Looked After children.
-This refers to children who are looked after by a Local Authority in accordance with Section 22 of the Children's Act 1989(b) and children who were looked after, but ceased to be so, because they were adopted (or became subject to a child arrangements order, residence order or special guardianship order).
-Parents/carers are asked to send proof as supplemental information with their application form. - Looked After children.
-This refers to children who have been previously looked after, in state care, outside of England, but ceased to be so, because they were adopted.
-Parents/carers are asked to send proof as supplemental information with their application form. - 3.
-Siblings children who have an older sibling attending the school, at the time of their application.
+- Looked After children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
+Including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (see notes at the end of this policy). - Siblings children who have an older sibling attending the school, at the time of their application.
 Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, (foster brother or sister), or the child of the parent/carer's partner.
-This applies where the child for whom the place is sought is living in the same family unit at the same address as that sibling. - 4.
-Those children who live in the school's admission zone.
+This applies where the child for whom the place is sought is living in the same family unit at the same address as that sibling.

-Feeder School - children who attend the Nursery of the same school in the previous academic year to that of their application.
+- Those children who live in the school's admission zone. - 4.
+Feeder School children who attend the Nursery of the same school in the previous academic year to that of their application. - 5.
+Other children.

-6. Other children